aukilabs/posemesh/core/compute-node-runner-api/README.md

 - `ArtifactSink` — abstraction over uploading result artifacts; supports bytes, files, and optional multipart streaming.
 - `ControlPlane` — lets runners observe cancellation and push progress / log events that will get relayed via heartbeats.
+Each `log_event` call appends to an in-memory list that is sent on the next heartbeat.

 ```rust
 use anyhow::Result;